peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 - wild
 - Wind, der
 - beginnen
+- denken
+- Mann, der
+- Cocktail, der
 ## Identical apart from one character

-German words that can be formed by adding, replacing, or deleting 1 of the letters in the Dutch word (or vice versa, ignoring the articles), and that also largely have the same meaning.
+German words that can be formed by adding, replacing, or deleting 1 of the letters in the Dutch word
+(or vice versa,
+ignoring the articles),
+and that also largely have the same meaning.
+Reference point is the singular forms for nouns, and the infinitive form for verbs.

+- Esel, der
 - Alkohol, der
 - allein
 - Apfel, der
 - Apparat
+- Arbeiter, der
 - Ball, der
 - Basketball, der
 - Beweis, der